Updated on July 31, 2021: The national pause on evictions issued by the Centers for Disease Control And Prevention has expired.

 What can landlords do?

 Landlords and other property owners may be able to seek forbearance from their mortgage lender.
 If the lender agrees, the landlord can delay their monthly mortgage payments.
-For federally backed loans — including those affiliated with the VA, USDA and HUD -- the deadline to apply is June 30.
+For federally backed loans — including those affiliated with the VA, USDA and HUD -- the deadline to apply was June 30.
 There is no current deadline to ask for forbearance on mortgages backed by Fannie Mae or Freddie Mac.
 Here’s how to tell if your loan is federally backed.

 Can landlords evict tenants in Colorado right now?